Banking On Your Own Time : A Review Of NCB’s Mobile Banking App

-This no mobile customer left behind approach is an obvious move, but some developers have chosen to pick and stick to one platform (less headache perhaps).
-So props to NCB for taking this approach, it shows a willingness to reach as many of their customers as possible.
+This ‘no mobile customer left behind’ approach is an obvious move, but some developers have chosen to pick and stick to one platform (less headache perhaps).
+Major props to NCB for making the app readily available regardless of OS preference, it shows a willingness to reach as many of their customers as possible.

 Besides everybody (an dem mumma) have a smartphone these days the smart moven then is to try and capture everybaddi.
 A bigger user base almost guarantees viability and in the world of apps viability is key.

 No doubt NCB has done a good job with this application, it has been (as you can see from the comments) very well received.
 However, there are some common sense improvements that should’ve been no brainers.
 And, eve with all the feedback they’ve been soliciting, NCB has been slow to either correct or implement.

 Personally my biggest grievance is that the online banking channel and the mobile app is integrated.
 Meaning, you must first have the latter to be able to use the former.
 Seriously though NCB, isn’t the whole point of an app convenience and accessibility?
 If so, then isn’t it antithetical to make usership dependent on the online platform?
 Mi jus a seh still.